 It is my understanding that Shechem is a city.
 This is a figure of speech called metonymy - where one thing represents another.
-Examples: I have 300 HEAD on my ranch.
-I hired another HAND today.
+Examples: I have 300 head on my ranch.
+I hired another hand today.
 Jesus took the cup.
 We often refer to a leader or government by its capital.
 Do you know what Moscow did yesterday?
 London responds to a plea for help.

 Is it correct to assume that here Shechem is used as a metonymy for Abimelech?
 Because (I'm told) that Hebrew writing often uses parallelism - saying the same thing twice in slightly different words.
 If so, such would be the case here.